 Contracts and Procurement Services

 Pew's organizational structure includes a centralized procurement and contracting unit called CAPS, housed within the Finance Department.
-The mission of the unit is to collaborate with Program and Operations internal customers to procure desired goods and services in a timely manner, at a reasonable price and in a way that is consistent with established Pew policies, procedures and cycle-time targets.
+The unit provides procurement and contracting services to operations and program internal Pew customers who desire to purchase a wide-range of specialized services from domestic and international providers in addition to low-risk commodity-type goods and services.
+The mission of the unit is to collaborate with operations and program staff to procure desired goods and services in a timely manner, at a reasonable price and in a way that is consistent with established Pew policies, procedures and cycle-time targets.

-Lead competitive Request for Proposals (RFP) process to facilitate provider selection, due diligence and risk management evaluation and reporting.
-This may include: referring to an established list of preferred providers by service type, including past performance, to help inform vendor selection; developing strategic and/or preferred provider sourcing plans, in consultation with buyers when asked; developing proposal solicitation strategies and managing voluntary RFP processes; and, coordinating the distribution and/or collection of vendor due diligence information, including self-certification forms and domestic and international tax identification documents.
+Leads competitive Request for Proposals/Quotes/Information (RFX) process to facilitate provider selection, due diligence and risk management evaluation and reporting.
+This may include: referring to an established list of preferred providers by service type, including past performance, to help inform vendor selection; developing strategic and/or preferred provider sourcing plans, in consultation with buyers when asked; developing proposal solicitation strategies and managing voluntary RFX processes; and, coordinating the distribution and/or collection of vendor due diligence information, including self-certification forms and domestic and international tax identification documents.

-A minimum of four years of relevant contracting, procurement and grants administration experience with nonprofits, for-profits and/or universities in a complex and fast-paced environment.
+Bachelor's degree or equivalent years of relevant contracting, procurement and grants administration experience with nonprofits, for-profits and/or universities in a complex and fast-paced environment required.